lip6/coriolis/README.rst

 .. code-block:: bash

+   pdm plugin update
-   pdm install --no-self -d --plugins
+   pdm sync -d --no-self

 Below we are just using a local directory call builddir for our _meson build directory, but you can put it wherever you like.